kschaef/UT-sci-comp/README.md

 You can get plots of the posterior distributions for unique (odd) socks, paired socks, total socks, and proportion of paired socks by calling `make plots` after running abc.exe with your options.
 If you would like the plots for the default case, you can simply run `make default_plots` which will call abc.exe for you.

+The .png for these plots, along with the data files for creating the plots, will be stored in the `bin` folder with the executable.